davidbucodes/todo-challenge/README.md

 ## Introduction

 This project implements a todo display system.

 All of the todos are displayed, and each todo could be displayed with relevant details at a dedicated page.

 The todos data source is the `jsonplaceholder.typicode.com` website.

+This project is deployed via GitHub pages, and available at this address: `https://davidbucodes.github.io/todo-challenge/`.

 ## Code Frameworks